drhsqlite/fossil-mirror/www/gitusers.md

 switching from work to home, the home URL will overwrite the work URL if we don’t give it an explicit name first.

-So far, the Fossil commands are longer, but keep these costs in perspective: they’re one-time setup costs, easily amortized to insignificance by the shorter day-to-day commands below.
+Although the Fossil commands are longer, so far, keep it in perspective: they’re one-time setup costs, easily amortized to insignificance by the shorter day-to-day commands below.